 - Pricing - you want a provider who offers a clear and flexible pricing structure that aligns with the quality of their platform.

 If you’re looking for more guidance, we created a similar post for choosing an emergency mass notification system that covers many of the same considerations in further detail.

 When a critical event occurs, one of the core functions of crisis management software is to alert individuals of the incident.
 This can be a message broadcast to a select group of individuals, or a company-wide mass notification.

-Ensuring all recipients receive the correct communication on the right device, it’s critical you maintain up-to-date contact details.
+To ensure all recipients receive the correct communication on the right device, you must maintain up-to-date contact details.
 This includes all employees, external stakeholders and anyone else you communicate with when crisis events occur.